mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-8-game-1.html.markdown

 German blunders include not getting a CP way forward into cover and defensible terrain.
 On the south edge of Board 1, this means Hill 126 east of Adski.
-That would have been pretty tough, to be sure.
+That would have been pretty tough, to be sure, but would have been a serious threat to the Russians.

 Barrage fire took out a fortification with a mortar.
 It would have been better to spend those tubes on a Russian CP.